itziargd/Biografix/README.md

 If you want more information or if you use this tool please cite:

-Gonzalez-Dios, I., Aranzabe, M.J., Díaz de Ilarraza, A. (2014) Making Biographical Data in Wikipedia Readable: A pattern-based Multilingual Approach (to publish)
+Gonzalez-Dios, I., Aranzabe, M.J., Díaz de Ilarraza, A. (2014) Making Biographical Data in Wikipedia Readable: A pattern-based Multilingual Approach.
+To appear in Automatic Text Simplification - Methods and Applications in the Multilingual Society (ATS-MA).
+Workshop at Coling 2014.

 Contact: itziar dot gonzalezd at ehu dot es